I tend to eat and get lazy throughout the holidays, how about you?

 Have you ever noticed that with some of the moves you make, your pet will almost always do the same?

 If you sleep a lot, your pet will sleep a lot.
-If you sit around, your pet will sit around.
-If you’re too busy with time consuming things like internet or other projects, your pet will sit and wait for you.
+When you sit around, your pet will sit around too.
+If you’re busy with time consuming things like internet or other projects for a long period of time, your pet will sit and wait for you.

 So if you’re active, they will most likely follow your lead.